KEisenhart/Course3/README.md

 ###Test and Training measurements while on the Samsung phone:
     1. X_train.txt: The Training set of measurements - 7352 rows x 561 individual columns of measurements.
     2. X_test.txt: The Test set of measurements - 2947 rows x 561 individual columns of measurements.
-    3. features.txt: The names of the 561 total variables in the X_train and Y_test files.
+    3. features.txt: The variable names associated with the 561 columns.
 ###Test and Training activities while on the phone that were measured:
     4. y_train.txt: The training activities associated with each of the 561 columns.
     5. y_test.txt: The test activities associated with each of the 561 columns.